SELL SOLUTIONS, NOT TECHNIQUES

 You have to show them you have the solution to that problem.

 As a professional, it’s often referred to as “the curse of knowledge”; this idea that you know these particular things and forget that the people you’re talking to do not.
 Most of your clients don’t know what myofascial release is, or what neuromuscular therapy is, or what Bowen therapy is.
 And quite honestly, most of them just don’t care.
 It’s great that you took classes and learned and all that, but what they want to know is if you can help them.
 Educating them is nice, teaching them a little bit about what you do specifically – especially so they can know what to expect in a session – that’s all wonderful and it is important.
 But in general, your marketing needs to speak to their problem and not how you’ll fix it, but that you can and will fix it.
-You may love all the intricacies…they couldn’t care less.
-They just want you to fix their problem.

-So, market to the person who has migraines that your massage will help them do the things they’ve been missing out on.
+Market to the person who has migraines that your massage will help them do the things they’ve been missing out on.

 Market to the person suffering from chronic pain that you can help them to sleep better.